 The Tribes Program

-The Tribes program is defined as a process that builds a community of learners, a caring culture, and a responsive education that is learner/student centered.
-It further promotes growth of positive interpersonal relationships that create a pattern of interaction that builds on the four Tribes Agreements:
+The Tribes program is defined as a process that builds a community of learners, a caring culture, and a responsive education that is learner/student-centered.
+It further promotes the growth of positive interpersonal relationships that create a pattern of interaction that builds on the four Tribes Agreements:

 These agreements ensure consistent implementation of behavioral expectations and promote positive interaction among adults and students.
 It is a process rather than an end.

 Our Tribes Learning Community integrates into the classroom curriculum and is part of the culture of the school.
 It provides for valuable school-wide connections among students and provides opportunities to foster long-term relationships.
 It is the norm rather than the exception for students of all ages to know each other’s names.

 Together, everyone participates in creating a healthy school environment.
 Caring for and being valued by others, participation, positive expectations, and support are all necessary components of the Tribe's process that promotes human growth and learning.
 The four Tribes are Aquanos (Blue), Incendia (Red), Terrestria (Green), and Ventus (Purple).